coding4medicine/scripting4biology-python/en/Introduction.3.md

 Find the codes for -

-a) How to run a simple code,
+a) How to run a simple code - Module1

-b) How to do simple calculations (numbers and variables),
+b) How to do simple calculations (numbers and variables) - Module1

-c) How to do repetitive calculations (loops and conditions),
+c) How to do repetitive calculations (loops and conditions) - Module1

-d) How to read from and write into files,
+d) How to read from and write into files -Module4

-e) How to use arrays or lists,
+e) How to use arrays or lists - Module1

-f) How to process strings and associative arrays,
+f) How to process strings and associative arrays - Module1, Module1

-g) How to reuse code (functions, modules, packages, libraries, etc.).
+g) How to reuse code (functions, modules, packages, libraries, etc.) - Module7, Module8